-What is Product Partnership?
+What is Product Partnership in Channel Sales?

 Product Partnership is when two companies work together.
 They combine their products to make a better solution for customers.
 This helps both companies grow and reach new markets.
 It is important in partner ecosystems for innovation.
 This type of partnership creates more value for everyone.